What is IndexNow and How Does it Help You?

 - the date when the URL was submitted

-- the response code associated to your submission (a 200 response code indicates that the submission has been successful)
+- the response code associated to your submission (a 200 response code indicates that the submission has been successful).
+This information is available in the Message column.

 Another thing worth noting is that a cloud icon indicates that the submission of that URL to the IndexNow API has been made automatically.
 Items that DON’T have a cloud icon are the URLs you’ve added manually.